 • Secondly, you should get a SATA to USB adapter to connect the SSD drive to computer.

 You can migrate OS from HDD to SSD via MiniTool Partition Wizard.
-It enables you to finish the process within a few clicks.
+As SSD cloning software, it enables you to finish the process within a few clicks.
 Here’s the step-by-step guide to do that.

 Tip: As MiniTool Partition Wizard Free Edition doesn’t support the Migrate OS to SSD/HD Wizard feature, you need to get its advanced editions.